s-kline/PhysIO-scripts/README.md

 ## author of this readme: Sanja Klein, 9.10.2017
 These scripts are for creating movement regressors from cardiac data for inclusion in the single subject analysis.

-Before running the physio correction, you should look at the .pptx for some theory and/or read the paper ( The PhysIO Toolbox for Modeling Physiological Noise in fMRI Data; Kasper et al., 2017) for more insight.
+Before running the physio correction, you should look at the .pptx for some theory and/or read the paper (The PhysIO Toolbox for Modeling Physiological Noise in fMRI Data; Kasper et al., 2017) for more insight.

-The main function is physio_job_batch, the other .m-files are for different folder structures (LeAD) or other analysis scripts (multisession, GLM etc)
+The main function is physio_job_batch, the other .m-files are for different folder structures (LeAD) or other analysis steps (multisession, GLM etc)
-You can call it with callbatch.m from matlab or physio_batch.bat to call matlab and spm from the windows cmd.
+You can call physio_job_batch with callbatch.m from matlab or physio_batch.bat to call matlab and spm from the windows cmd.
-The arguments you need to specify are described at the top of physio_job_batch Depending on your scanning parameters you need to adjust some inputs like number of slices, TR etc
+The arguments you need to specify are described at the top of physio_job_batch Depending on your scanning parameters you need to adjust some inputs like number of slices, TR etc, check physio_job_batch thoroughly!

 result is a .txt file for each subject with 7 regressors:
 1 = cos φ of estimated cardiac phase (6 RETROICOR regressors; Glover et al., 2000)